-- General confusion - your pet doesn't greet or seem to recognize you as before, your pet gets 'lost' in the yard or house
+- General confusion.
+Your pet doesn't greet or seem to recognize you as before, or your pet gets "lost" in the yard or house.

-- Inappropriate vocalization - barking or meowing in the middle of the night, or for no 'good' reason?
-(I know, some dogs don't need a reason to bark.)
+- Inappropriate vocalization.
+Does your pet bark or meow in the middle of the night, or for no "good" reason?
+(Although some dogs don't need a reason to bark.)

-- Getting day and night mixed up - sleeping all day, awake all night?
+- Getting day and night mixed up.
+Is it sleeping all day and awake all night?

-- Confusing indoor and outdoor - a previously housebroken pet soiling in the house?
+- Confusing indoor and outdoor.
+Is a previously housebroken pet soiling in the house?

-- Personality changes - i.e. a formerly outgoing and friendly pet becoming timid or aggressive?
+- Personality changes.
+Is your formerly outgoing and friendly pet becoming timid or aggressive?

 The Effects of Anipryl and Possible Side Effects

 Anipryl is the veterinary trade name for a drug called selegiline.
-It is primarily used in humans for treatment of Parkinson's Disease.
-The drug is approved by the FDA for use in dogs for treatment of Pituitary-Dependent Hyperadrenocorticism (PDH), which is a type of Cushing's Disease, and for Canine Cognitive Dysfunction.
+It is primarily used in humans for the treatment of Parkinson's disease.
+The drug is approved by the FDA for use in dogs for the treatment of pituitary-dependent hyperadrenocorticism (PDH), which is a type of Cushing's disease, and for canine cognitive dysfunction.

-Possible side effects of this drug include (but aren't limited to): vomiting, diarrhea, hyperactive/restless, anorexia, staggering, seizure, lethargy.
-More serious side effects can be seen when Anipryl is used in conjunction with certain other drugs like ephedrine, opioids, phenylpropanolamine, amitraz, and several classes of antidepressants.
+Possible side effects of this drug include (but aren't limited to): vomiting, diarrhea, hyperactive/restless, anorexia, staggering, seizure, and lethargy.
+More serious side effects can be seen when Anipryl is used in conjunction with certain other drugs such as ephedrine, opioids, phenylpropanolamine, amitraz, and several classes of antidepressants.

 Other Treatment Options